tbensky/PhysicsLabs/README.md

 * [Here is a sample](https://youtu.be/ywh9fTWfsoA) explaining where T2\* may come from.

-* The only motion needed in your video is you slowly rotating the arrows, together or separately (ahem--when the arrows may separate is a big deal), and moving the check mark into the "A-on,"" "B-on,"" or "All off" box, indicating which pulse (if any) is on, turning the RF on, and affecting the arrows the way you’ll show.
+* The only motion needed in your video is you slowly rotating the arrows, together or separately (ahem--when the arrows may separate is a big deal), and moving the check mark into the "A-on," "B-on,"" or "All off" box, indicating which pulse (if any) is on, turning the RF on, and affecting the arrows the way you’ll show.

 * As you begin a new explanation (of T2\*, T2, or T1), be sure all of the arrows start out oriented along the static B-field direction.
 You should narrate the video as you move the arrows and the check mark.
 Here is a sample that may explain where T2* comes from.